Agrarsense

 Depending on sensor parameters and PC's CPU, The simulator should be able to handle 3+ Lidar sensors at the same time without significant performance degradation.

-If ROS is setup correctly and it's active, each Lidar sensor creates its own ROS topic and publishes pointcloud data into the topic at the Lidar RotationFrequency.
+If ROS is setup correctly and it's active, each Lidar sensor creates its own ROS topic and publishes pointcloud data into the topic.

 The simulator also creates a secondary ROS topic, Agrarsense/Sensors/lidars_combined, where the combined point cloud from all Lidar sensors is sent.
 Lidar sensor can be excluded from this by setting SendDataToCombinedROSTopic to false.